openvenues/libpostal/README.md

 milleottocento => 1800.
 Optionally normalizes Roman numerals regardless of the language (IX => 9) which occur in the names of many monarchs, popes, etc.

-- **Geographic name aliasing**: New York, NYC and Nueva York alias to New York City.
+- **Geographic name aliasing (coming soon)**: New York, NYC and Nueva York alias to New York City.
 Uses the crowd-sourced GeoNames (geonames.org) database, so alternate names added by contributors can automatically improve libpostal.

 - **Geographic disambiguation (coming soon)**: There are several equally